-- The day to day management of the medical conditions of children they work with, in line with training received and as set out in the pupil's IHCP. - Working with the SENDCo, ensuring that risk assessments are carried out for School visits and other activities outside the normal timetable. - Providing information about medical conditions to supply staff who will be covering their role where the need for supply staff is known in advance. - Where appropriate, administering medication in line with the School's policies and procedures. - Familiarising themselves with the School's policies and procedures, so that they know what to do and how to respond when they become aware that a pupil with a medical condition needs help.
+- The day-to-day management of the medical conditions of children they work with, in line with training received and as set out in the pupil's IHCP. - Working with the Assistant Headteacher with responsibility for Medical Needs, ensuring that risk assessments are carried out for School visits and other activities outside the normal timetable. - Providing information about medical conditions to supply staff who will be covering their role where the need for supply staff is known in advance. - Where appropriate, administering medication in line with the School's policies and procedures. - Familiarising themselves with the School's policies and procedures, so that they know what to do and how to respond when they become aware that a pupil with a medical condition needs help. - Alerting the Pupil Receptionist and Assistant Headteacher with responsibility for Medical Needs in the case of any child who has a medical condition that may require support at school where this is not already known.